AMReX-Codes/amrex/paper/paper.md

 and can be further combined with other parallel GPU languages, including OpenACC and OpenMP, to control the offloading of subroutines to the GPU.
-This MPI+CUDA+X GPU strategy has been developed to give users the maximum flexibility to find the best combination of portability, readability and performance for their applications
+This MPI+CUDA+X GPU strategy has been developed to give users the maximum flexibility to find the best combination of portability, readability and performance for their applications.

 ### Asynchronous Iterators and Fork-Join Support